 What power supply is required for an AkayGAM chocolate ball mill?

-The LabBM10, RBM20, and RBM40 operate on 220 V single-phase power, making them suitable for locations without industrial three-phase supply — including pastry shops, R&D kitchens, and small workshops.
-All larger models (RBM80 through RBM1000) require a 380 V three-phase power connection.
+The LabBM10, RBM20, and RBM40 chocolate ball mills run on 220 V single-phase — suitable for pastry shops, R&D kitchens, and small workshops without industrial three-phase.
+All larger chocolate ball mill models (RBM80 through RBM1000) require 380 V three-phase.
 Installed power ranges from 2.3 kW (LabBM10) to 27.5 kW (RBM1000).
-All models are manufactured and tested in Istanbul, Turkey, and ship worldwide with standard industrial electrical configurations.
+Confirm supply type and voltage before ordering — a single-phase facility cannot run RBM80 or above, and a transformer or converter is not specified for these models.